HOW TO deal with ATTENTION SEEKING behaviour in kids

 There are also several another factor that may contribute to this.
 Factors such as jealousy.

-For example, your elder child will not get the same attention as he is getting earlier after your second or third child is born.
+your elder child will not get the same attention as he is getting earlier after your second or third child is born.
 So, the child might try to do some odd behaviours to get the attention back from their parents.

 Other factors can be low self-esteem where the child feels others are doing better than them.
 This can happen when the kid is compared to a sibling or other kids on some thing or the other.
 It also can happen when of sibling is gifted on one area which makes the other kid feel inadequate.